This beautifully presented four-bedroom home provides spacious accommodation and gorgeous…

 A glazed gable creates the perfect snug looking out over the rooftops of Seaview with a panoramic Solent view beyond, and with twin Velux windows further enhancing the views.
 With plenty of space for comfortable chairs and an ever-changing view over the busy Solent and surrounding countryside, the addition of this snug in the eaves was a masterstroke by the current owner.

 The mirror image of the observation snug, this space also cleverly incorporates a glazed gable to give a fabulous view through the treetops to the rear grounds.
 Another stroke of genius, this additional snug is as cosy as it is tranquil.

 Brick pillars create an entranceway apron, with space for bin storage and electric security gates, connected to an intercom system.
 Retaining walls made from chunky timber sleepers and designed planting reflect the coastal theme.

-Through the gates, a long in-and-out driveway is surrounded by mature planting and high-quality fencing, and leads to the front hardstanding, which spans the front of the house and garage and has plenty of space for multiple vehicles.
+Through the gates, the driveway is surrounded by mature planting and high-quality fencing, and leads to the front hardstanding, which spans the front of the house and has plenty of space for multiple vehicles.

 To the side aspect of Robin Hill House, a path leads to the rear terrace and grounds.
 The sun terrace is south facing and surrounded by a beautifully crafted retaining wall, giving way to spectacular paved steps flanked by mature borders and to the large private lawn beyond.
 Mature trees add another dynamic and a viewing deck and tool shed sit proudly at the top of the lawn.

-Positioned in an extremely desirable location, the large site at Robin Hill House provides many options, either as a luxurious single dwelling site or with the potential to develop.
-The main house has been finished to an exceptionally high standard, and will provide a magnificent home for the future owners.
+Positioned in an extremely desirable location, Robin Hill House is a substantial residence which has been finished to an exceptionally high standard, and will provide a magnificent home for the future owners.

 Council Tax Band: G